vdutts7/ee16b-ai-chat/README.md

 This code performs the following:

-- Installs the supabase Python library using pip.
+- Installs the `supabase` Python library using `pip`.
 This allows interaction with a Supabase database.
 - Loads various libraries:

-    supabase - For interacting with Supabase
+    `supabase` - For interacting with Supabase

-    langchain - For text processing and vectorization json - For loading JSON metadata files
+    `langchain` - For text processing and vectorization

+    `json` - For loading JSON metadata files

-- Loads the Supabase URL and API key from environment variables.
-This is used to create a supabase_client to connect to the Supabase database.
+- Loads the Supabase URL and API key from `.env`.
+This is used to create a `supabase_client` to connect to the Supabase database.
 - Loads text data from .txt lecture transcripts and JSON metadata files.
-- Uses a RecursiveCharacterTextSplitter to split the lecture text into chunks.
-- Loads the OpenAI API key from an environment variable.
+- Uses a `RecursiveCharacterTextSplitter` to split the lecture text into chunks.
+This allows breaking the text into manageable pieces for processing.
+Chunk size and chunk overlap can be changed according to preference and basically control the amount of specificity.
+A larger chunk size and smaller overlap will result in fewer, broader chunks, while a smaller chunk size and larger overlap will produce more, narrower chunks.
-- Creates OpenAI `text-embedding-ada-002` embeddings using the OpenAI API key.
+- Creates OpenAI `text-embedding-ada-002` embeddings.
 This makes several vectors of 1536 dimensionality optimized for cosine similarity searches.
-These vectors are then combined with the metadata in the .json files along with other lecture-specific info and upserted to the database as vector embeddings in row tabular format i.e. a SupabaseVectorStore.
+These vectors are then combined with the metadata in the JSON files along with other lecture-specific info and upserted to the database as vector embeddings in row tabular format i.e. a `SupabaseVectorStore`.

 ### Run the app